Buster Posey: 2018

-Batting .285 with five home runs and 27 RBIs in 74 games, Posey was named to the 2018 MLB All-Star Game, but did not participate due to a hip injury.
+Batting .285 with five home runs and 27 RBIs in 74 games before the All-Star break, Posey was named to the 2018 MLB All-Star Game, but did not participate due to a hip injury.
 On August 25, the Giants announced that Posey would have season-ending hip surgery and be out 6–8 months.
+Posey's ability to hit for power had been compromised by the hip injury (which was a torn labrum) and the forty-five games before his season-ending surgery constituted the second-longest single season streak without hitting a home run in Posey's career.
 He ended the season batting .284/.359/.382.
+His 41 RBIs and five home runs over the course of the season were his fewest since 2015.
+Posey's baserunning was noticeably affected by the injury, and he had a career low percent of runners caught stealing.
+Bochy stated "I think we're doing the right thing by getting this taken care of so we can have him ready for next year".